DeepIM: Deep Iterative Matching for 6D Pose Estimation: Experiments

 \subsection{Experiments on the LINEMOD Dataset}

 The LINEMOD dataset contains 15 objects.
 We train and test our method on 13 of them as other methods in the literature.
-We follow the procedure in \citep{brachmann2016uncertainty} to split the dataset into the training and test sets, with around 200 images for each object in the training set and 1,000 images in the test set.
+We follow the procedure in \citep{brachmann2016uncertainty} to split the dataset into the training and test sets, with around 200 images for each object in the training set and 1,000 images in the test set. \yi{Fig.~\ref{fig.occ_demo} shows a subset of objects used in LINEMOD dataset.
+These objects are textureless and thus difficult for pose estimation methods using only local features.}

 \paragraph{Training strategy:} For every image, we generate 10 random poses near the ground truth pose, resulting in 2,000 training samples for each object in the training set.
 Furthermore, we generate 10,000 synthetic images for each object where the pose distribution is similar to the real training set.
 For each synthetic image, we generate 1 random pose near its ground truth pose.
 Thus, we have a total of 12,000 training samples for each object in training.
 The background of a synthetic image is replaced with a randomly chosen indoor image from PASCAL VOC~\citep{everingham2010pascal}.
 We train the networks for 8 epochs with initial learning rate 0.0001.
 The learning rate is divided by 10 after the 4th and 6th epoch, respectively.